DatekWireless/simple_drilldown/README.md

 <img align="right" src="https://travis-ci.org/DatekWireless/simple_drilldown.svg?branch=master" alt="Build Status">
 </a>

-simple_drilldown offers a simple way to define axis to filter and group records for analysis.
-The result is a record count for the selected filter and distribution and the option to list the actual records.
+`simple_drilldown` offers a simple way to define axis to filter and group records for analysis.
+The result is a record count for the selected filter and distribution and the option to list and export the actual records.

 ## Usage